helm/chartmuseum/README.md

 ## Multitenancy
 Multitenant support is currently under active development and is considered **experimental**.

-Important things to note:
-- local filesystem storage is the only tested backend
-- all "Chart Manipulation" routes are disabled
+Please note that all "Chart Manipulation" routes are currently disabled.

 To begin, start with a directory structure such as
 ```